Turn your Phone to Landscape

 - The service reminder will be more effective because it is personalized.

 To make sure your shop is doing this correctly for your specific POS, please read this article.
 Please note that we recommend entering a due date in the POS to determine when the reminder will be sent.
-The due date needs to be at least 28 days from today in order for an email reminder to be triggered.
+The due date needs to be at most 28 days from today in order for an email reminder to be triggered.

 Once the customer receives the service reminder email and/or text message, they can click on the link to be taken to the webpage.
 Here’s what the webpage includes:

 AutoVitals will send a service reminder when the due date you put in your POS has arrived, or when the default due date for Regular Maintenance calculated by AutoVitals has arrived.
 The due date determined by AutoVitals is calculated based on the vehicle’s service interval and annual mileage.
 How are service intervals, annual mileage determined?

 Annual mileage is determined by calculating the odometer and the two most recent visits and how much time has passed between the visits, then extrapolating that mileage over a year.
 This means that the annual mileage can update from 1 visit to another to keep up with changes in the motorist’s driving habits.